racingmars/go3270/README.md

 In IBM PCOMM, CP37 is the default.
 For correct mapping of [, ], Ý, ¨, ^, and ¬, you must switch the session parameters from "037 United States" to "1047 United States".

+Additionally, most characters from the "graphic escape" code page 310 are supported.
+Correct display on the client will depend on its support of graphic escape and correct characters being available in its font.
+Use the corresponding Unicode characters in your Go UTF-8 strings and they will be sent as the EBCDIC two-byte sequence of 0x08 followed by the position in code page 310.
+GE sequences are also processed on incoming field values.

 3270 information
 ----------------